Achieving Positive Covert Capacity over MIMO AWGN Channels: Introduction

-In particular, first, we provide the system model of MIMO AWGN channels and preliminary definitions relevant to covert communication.
-We explain the hypothesis statistical testing problem that leads to the energy-undetectability constraint in terms of the n-letter Kullback-Leibler (KL) divergence, which is the adopted energy-undetectability constraint in this paper.
-Then, we state the associated problems that we investigate.
+In particular, we start by providing the system model of MIMO AWGN channels and preliminary definitions relevant to covert communication.
+We explain the hypothesis statistical testing problem that leads to the energy-undetectability constraint in terms of the n-letter Kullback-Leibler (KL) divergence.
+Then, we state the associated problems that we investigate in this paper.
+We focus on two different regimes: 1) the scaling with the blocklength, and 2) the scaling with the number of transmit antennas.

-Second, we consider the problem of maximizing the covert nats that can be transmitted reliably over MIMO AWGN channels with a secret codebook between the legitimate parties.
-To simplify the problem, we present the scaling in terms of the single-letter KL constraint and we give the converse and the achievability proofs in terms of both the average probability of error and the KL divergence.
-To derive bounds on the scaling law, we exploit the singular value decomposition to decompose the single-letter KL divergence.
-When the maximum covert coding rate is diminishing with the blocklength, $n$, we derive upper and lower bounds on the scaling with the blocklength.
-We show that both upper and lower bounds coincide, and thus, the derived scaling laws are exact order-optimal.
-That is, only a multiplicative constant of the square root of the blocklength, $\mathcal{O}(\sqrt{n})$, nats can be transmitted covertly and reliably over such channels.
-We explain different parameters that affect the maximum covert coding rate.
-Then, we deduce the scaling laws of special MIMO AWGN channels, which models different scenarios, such as well-conditioned MIMO AWGN channels, unit-rank MIMO AWGN channels as well as MIMO AWGN channels when the CSI of the illegitimate receiver is only known to have a bounded spectral norm.
-We use the physical modeling of MIMO channels to analyze and deduce results for unit-rank MIMO channels.
+First, we consider the problem of maximizing the covert information that can be transmitted reliably over MIMO AWGN channels.
+We present a single-letter characterization of how the covert information scales with the blocklength.
+We derive an exact order-optimal expression for the scaling.
+When the covert capacity is zero, only a multiplicative constant of the square root of the blocklength, $\mathcal{O}(\sqrt{n})$, bits can be transmitted covertly and reliably over such channels.
+This result holds either with or without a secret codebook.
+In the case that the codebook is not kept secret, we incorporate different notions of IS into the problem (such as weak, strong, and effective secrecy) and consider one of them simultaneously with the energy-undetectability constraint.
+Besides, we deduce the scaling laws for special MIMO AWGN channels, which models different scenarios, such as well-conditioned MIMO AWGN channels, unit-rank MIMO AWGN channels as well as the compound MIMO AWGN channels when the CSI of the illegitimate receiver is only known to have a bounded spectral norm.
+Further, we provide a comparative discussion to explain the relationship between communication with IS, covert communication, and energy-undetectable communication.

-Further, without a secret codebook, we incorporate different notions of IS into the problem and provide a comparative discussion to explain the relationship between communication with IS, covert communication, and energy-undetectable communication.
-To investigate the scaling law without a secret codebook, we study the secrecy capacity.
-We show that the maximum number of covert nats that can be transmitted with IS when the maximum covert coding rate with IS is diminishing, is $\mathcal{O}(\sqrt{n})$ nats.